vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 (7) Gill Press has written an informative article about the academic origins of the term data science: [A Very Short History Of Data Science](http://www.forbes.com/sites/gilpress/2013/05/28/a-very-short-history-of-data-science/)

 (8) An other inspiring scholarly attempt to define data science and its future: [David Donoho, 50 years of Data Science](http://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf)
+Also historically enlightening is the CERN presentation [Data science and HEP](https://indico.cern.ch/event/484545/contributions/1994244/attachments/1327654/1993702/SLAC-DATA-SCIENCE.pdf)

 (9) Lee Baker has written a [blog](http://www.datasciencecentral.com/profiles/blog/show?id=6448529%3ABlogPost%3A439088) that all aspiring data-scientists should read.
 On the first sight he just discusses the question if statistics is obsolete because we have data-science now.
 He says wise things about the value of statistics (statistics is about quantifying [uncertainty](https://en.wikipedia.org/wiki/Uncertainty)). . . .
 But he becomes really valuable when he proceeds with a "definition" of what data-science does: